 Interested in trying active learning in the classroom?
 These two self-paced modules cover tips, techniques and tackling common issues.
 Available in iLearn anytime.

 Interested in observing how others teach?
-Participate in MQ’s Open for Observation program (details coming soon on TECHE for Session 1).
+Participate in MQ’s Open for Observation program (details coming soon on TECHE).

 Keen to do a structured course for new teachers?
-The Beginning to Teach program (BTT) will be offered in April.
-Read more about it and express interest here.
+Read about or Beginning to Teach program and express interest here to join the next offering.

 Looking for a comprehensive self-paced course?
 The Contemporary Approaches to University Teaching is a free MOOC with content developed by MQ staff.
 There is loads of content and staff can just pick and choose the bits that are relevant for them.
-The MOOC for S1 opens in February and will be advertised soon on TECHE.
+Find out more and enrol now for Session 2 here.

 The New to Teaching website has information and links about teaching induction, starting to teach, technologies and systems.